Customer Story

 • Custom views and filters for the team to triage client activity, monitor overdue tasks, and surface where each project stands at a glance

-• Improved internal visibility: Data fields, custom views, and milestone tags give Patrick and leadership a real-time snapshot of every active onboarding — eliminating the need for manual status reports
+• Improved internal visibility: Real-time dashboards give leadership a clear view of every active onboarding without manual status assembly

-• Faster executive reporting: Melissa’s weekly onboarding update, previously assembled manually from multiple sources, is now generated with AI support using structured data from OnRamp
+• Faster executive reporting: Weekly onboarding updates that previously required manual aggregation are now generated with AI support using structured data from OnRamp

 The clients who engage with the platform are moving faster.
 Just driving links back to the portal, instead of responding in email, is a simple change that has helped significantly.